The Foster Family Agency Accountability Act (AB 2496)

 The Solution

-To address this problem, AB 2496 is needed to ensure that:
+To address this problem, the original language of AB 2496 was created to ensure that:

 1. FFAs are not held responsible for unforeseeable harms